feddelegrand7/ralger/README.md

 want to extract in a tabular manner however these information are not provided in an HTML format.
 In this context, you can use the `tidy_scrap()` function which returns a tidy data frame according to the arguments that you introduce.
-The function takes four arguments:
+The function has five parameters:

   - **link** : the link of the website you’re interested for;
   - **nodes**: a vector of CSS elements that you want to extract.
 These